 How It Works: Ransomware is often propagated using phishing schemes or unwanted software.
-After it is activated, this type of malware encrypts important files and generates a pop-up that asks for money, usually in bitcoins and other currencies, to unlock the data.
+After it is activated, this type of malware encrypts essential files and generates a pop-up that asks for money, usually in bitcoins and other currencies, to unlock the data.

 Notable Examples: WannaCry, Petya, and Ryuk